SemDemr/cucumber-java-api/README.md

-# Cucumber API Hybrid Framework with Rest Assured
+# Cucumber Data Driven Framework with Rest Assured API

 This repository contains a sample Cucumber API hybrid framework implemented with the Rest Assured library.
 The framework is designed to provide a structured and scalable approach for API testing using Cucumber BDD (Behavior-Driven Development).